Firstly, we wholeheartedly support and

 living a longer life or by improving quality of life.

-These pre-defined (prospective) tests of the treatments are carried out
+These pre-defined (prospective) tests of the treatments

 in patients who have the disease.
 The results are reviewed by

-peers and regulatory agencies.
+peers and independent regulatory agencies.
+In the assessment

 The prospective design of